keith-hall/Extensions/README.md

 Useful static or extension methods for working in C# or LINQPad

 ## DataTable extensions
 In some situations, it can be useful to view an XML file as a table, for example when a webservice returns an array of objects.
+While there is a built in function in dot net to read an xml file into a DataSet, it consists of multiple tables with relations, which isn't so easily viewable.
 For example, the following XML:
 ```xml
 <root>